Please select a faculty / graduate school from this menu.

 Students need to contact the Office of Student Services (Academic Affairs) at least one month in advance if they have any requests to take examinations for some reasons like health problems.

-Valid Grounds for Application | Documentation *Attach required documents via K‑Support. |
+| Valid Grounds for Application | Documentation *Attach required documents via K‑Support. |

 Examination fees: *Pay by deadline. |

-Overlapping times between examinations *Overlap with other faculty: apply for PMEI's. |
+| Overlapping times between examinations *Overlap with other faculty: apply for PMEI's. |

 None | None |

-Train delay (accident) *commuting route in principle *Large-scale transport delays may postpone the exam start; still try to reach the exam room. |
+| Train delay (accident) *commuting route in principle *Large-scale transport delays may postpone the exam start; still try to reach the exam room. |

-・Certificate of Delay (dated the same day you were late) ・Commute Form (Get it by showing "Certificate of Delay" at your campus Student Affairs on exam day.) |
+・Certificate of Delay (dated the same day you were late) ・Commute Form (Get it by presenting a "Certificate of Delay" at the Student Affairs Office of the campus offering the course on the exam day.) |

 None |

-Illness/Injury | Medical certificate (Specifies diagnosis and treatment period, including the exam date.) | 2,000 yen/course |
+| Illness/Injury | Medical certificate (Specifies diagnosis and treatment period, including the exam date.) | 2,000 yen/course |

-Funeral (within 3rd-degree relatives) *Memorials and weddings not accepted. |
+| Funeral (within 3rd-degree relatives) *Memorials and weddings not accepted. |

 A document that objectively verifies your attendance, such as a funeral thank you card | 2,000 yen/course |

-Final-year recruitment activities *Hiring process only (internships not allowed). |
+| Final-year recruitment activities *Hiring process only (internships not allowed). |

 Please consult with the Office of Student Services(Academic Affairs) in advance. | 2,000 yen/course |